Sh0g0-1758/scarlet/README.md

 - [ ] Add support for characters and strings
 - [ ] Add support for dynamic memory allocation
 - [ ] Add support for user defined structures

+## Resources

+Our compiler implementation draws primarily from Nora Sandler's 'How to Write a Compiler in C' guide, supplemented with concepts from the Dragon Book.
+Both resources are highly recommended for anyone studying compiler design.

 ## Contributing Guidelines